csci110/csci110.github.io/Wizards' Duel, Part 1-4.md

   return false;
 ```

 *Nesting* `if` statements ensures that the inner-most block (starting with `let verticalOffset...` ) will only execute if both the outer *and* inner conditions are true.
-We could do this with a single `if` statement using the `&&` operator, which would make the code more compact but less computationally efficient.
-Can you see why?[^*]
+We could do this with a single `if` statement using the `&&` operator if we wanted to, but it might make the code harder to read.

 Now the `spell` sprite will have to overlap the *center* of the `otherSprite` in order for it to count as a "hit."